Nautilus is a file manager which provides a simple and integrated way to manage your files and applications, and you can use it to do the following:

 * Write data to a CD or DVD

-* Install and remove fonts
+* Install and remove fonts* Display your files and folder

 The file manager lets you organize your files into folders.
 Folders can contain files as well as other folders.
 Using folders helps you find your files more easily.